rasundsbak/rtd-tutorial/docs/source/index.rst

 Who are we inviting
 ----------------------
-This documentation is a part of the course held at The University og Oslo Library.
+This documentation is held at The University og Oslo Library.
 The course is for employees at the University of Oslo who has some experience with Jupyter.
 We invite Researchers, PhDs and Postdocs.
 If you are in the interest group, you may `sign up here <https://nettskjema.no/a/465610>`_.

-.. todo:: 0.1 Takke nettverket ett eller annet sted.

 Prior Knowledge
 -----------------